 Second, the institute will create AI characters capable of communicating with students through their speech, facial expression, gesture, gaze and posture.
-These characters, or "agents," will be designed using state-of-the-art advances in Al research to foster interactions that engage students effectively in the learning process.
+These characters, or "agents," will be designed using state-of-the-art advances in AI research to foster interactions that engage students effectively in the learning process.

 Lastly, the institute will create a sophisticated analytics framework that analyzes data from students in order to make the tools truly interactive.
-In other words, the system will be able to customize educational scenarios and processes to help students learn, based on information the system collects from the "Our work at the CEI has demonstrated that AI tools can be conversations, gaze, facial expressions, gestures and postures of tremendously valuable in supporting education.
-But they do not students as they interact with each other, with teachers, and with exist in a vacuum, and we know how important it is to ensure that the technology itself. we are working with teachers, students and other community Researchers involved with the institute will be working with members to develop tools that meet their expectations in terms of a broad range of stakeholders, including schools, museums and safety, respect and privacy."
+In other words, the system will be able to customize educational scenarios and processes to help students learn, based on information the system collects from the conversations, gaze, facial expressions, gestures and postures of students as they interact with each other, with teachers, and with the technology itself.

+Researchers involved with the institute will be working with a broad range of stakeholders, including schools, museums and non-profit organizations.
+This collaborative approach is designed to ensure that the institute creates tools that can be used to meet educational goals while also ensuring that its Al-driven learning environments are ethically designed and promote diversity, equity and inclusion.